 Appellate Court Decisions

-The attorneys of McGinn, Carpenter, Montoya & Love are national leaders in personal injury and consumer protection law.
+The attorneys of McGinn, Montoya, Love & Curry.
+P.A. are national leaders in personal injury and consumer protection law.
 We will be glad to speak with you regarding a possible claim.
 Contact us today at 505-633-8796 or email us directly to request a free consultation.

 Our client’s husband, Reynaldo “Junior” Delgado, was burned alive after he was ordered by his employer to drive a flammable vehicle into a pool of molten slag to retrieve a ladle of the same substance.
 This task was completely unnecessary.
 The ladle could have been removed safely and without risk to human life if the company had simply been willing to shut down production for a few hours.

-Rather than hire professionals to do dangerous work, the Boy Scouts of America asked volunteers, with no logging experience, to cut down a 60 foot tree.
-A wonderful father and husband was severely brain damaged when the top 20 feet of the tree fell backward into what he had mistakenly believed was the "safe zone."
-After a verdict in favor of Mr. Enriquez, the New Mexico Court of Appeals held that organizations which ask people to engage in inherently dangerous activities like cutting down large, dead trees, are responsible for making sure it is done safely and providing appropriate safety equipment.
+Rather than hire professionals to do dangerous work, the Boy Scouts of America asked volunteers, with no logging experience, to cut down a 60-feet tree.
+A wonderful father and husband was severely brain damaged when the top 20 feet of the tree fell backward into what he had mistakenly believed was the “safe zone.”
+After a verdict in favor of Mr. Enriquez, the New Mexico Court of Appeals held that organizations that ask people to engage in inherently dangerous activities like cutting down large, dead trees are responsible for making sure it is done safely and providing appropriate safety equipment.